 Big hockey in small places

-The game really matters to Canada's First Nations
+The game really matters to First Nations communities of Canada

 The biggest hockey fans in Canada aren’t the ones in the plush seats at big league games in the city.

 According to Michael Robidoux, a University of Ottawa researcher, you’ll find Canada’s most ardent fans sitting on the planks at rinks in small Aboriginal communities.